Table of Contents

 When it comes to job offer negotiation, a competitive salary is usually on top of the list for most job seekers.
 While a hike in your salary is great, there are other equally important benefits you can negotiate.
 The U.S. Bureau of Labor Statistics stated that benefits make up 31.3 % of an employee’s total compensation.
 Hence, taking this into consideration when making negotiations is imperative in getting the offer you deserve.
 In this article, we will discuss the top things you can negotiate other than your salary.

-Research what the company generally offers in terms of vacation days and ask them if they can increase it.
+In most cases, companies have established standards for paid time off each year.
+Research what your target company generally offers in terms of vacation days and ask them if they can increase it.
 Propose several options to your new employer to make it mutually beneficial for both parties.
 Evaluate what you are willing to give and take.
 Would you consider a slightly lower salary to compensate for additional time off?

 A job title is sometimes an overlooked element of a candidate’s compensation package.
 While this doesn’t augment your salary in terms of monetary value, it can make a difference in your career progression and salary growth.
 Your job title is a representation of your seniority level that can put you in a stronger position for a more senior role and better pay in a future job application.
 Hence, taking this into account during the negotiation phase is an apparent way of creating a non-monetary value for yourself.